 This post contains affiliate links to Amazon, which means if you make a purchase I receive a small commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 I only recommend products I use and enjoy myself!
 Thanks for your support!

 This is a trip where being organized about what you pack and not forgetting anything is important.
+Check out this post for my general packing list for Alaska.

 - Rain gear: This is absolutely essential.
 Plan on it raining the whole time and if it doesn’t you can be pleasantly surprised!
 This is the rain jacket that I wear and love.
 You will also want rain pants, though I don’t have a good recommendation for those as I always struggle with them.
 I’d suggest going to an outdoor store for help, or just getting some rubber or plastic pants from somewhere oriented towards fishing.
 The rain gear can also double as bug protection!